UWSEDS-aut17/SunDial/README.md

 Each person in the team should make at least one commit to the repository.

-Rubric.
+## Rubric

 Items 1-4 are group grades.
 Item 5 is an individual grade.

 1. Created repository with all team members as collaborators, and README file describes the questions addressed by the project.
 (1 pt)
 2. data.md has a Requirements section with appropriate content.
 (1 pt)
 3. data.md has a Sources section with appropriate content.
 (1 pt)